liux4259/Principal-Direction-Divisive-Partitioning/README.md

 LIST OF FILES
 --------------------
 PDDP.py: contains the algorithm to perform PDDP with different splitting criteria.
 The cluster selection criteria is fixed:
-         it chooses the cluster with largest scatter value (Frobenius norm) to split next iPDDP.py: contains the algorithm to perform iPDDP, which is based on maximum gap.
-At each iteration, the algorithm selects the cluster with largest gap in it, and split the selected cluster at the maximum gap ePDDP.py: contains the algorithm to perform ePDDP, which tries to create even partition.
-At each iteration, the algorithm selects the cluster with the most data points in it, and split the cluster evenly in the projected space.
+         it chooses the cluster with largest scatter value (Frobenius norm) to split next <br />
+iPDDP.py: contains the algorithm to perform iPDDP, which is based on maximum gap.
+At each iteration, the algorithm selects
+         the cluster with largest gap in it, and split the selected cluster at the maximum gap <br />
+ePDDP.py: contains the algorithm to perform ePDDP, which tries to create even partition.
+At each iteration, the algorithm
+         selects the cluster with the most data points in it, and split the cluster evenly in the projected space <br />
-PDDPNode.py: contains the definition of PDDP node, which is used to form a PDDP tree selection_criteria.py: contains methods for variants on how to select next cluster to split spliting_criteria.py: contains methods and their helper methods for variants on how to split a selected cluster helpers.py: contains helper methods used throughout the repo matrix.in: a sample input file that can be used in main method of PDDP.py
+PDDPNode.py: contains the definition of PDDP node, which is used to form a PDDP tree <br />
+selection_criteria.py: contains methods for variants on how to select next cluster to split <br />
+spliting_criteria.py: contains methods and their helper methods for variants on how to split a selected cluster <br />
+helpers.py: contains helper methods used throughout the repo <br />
+matrix.in: a sample input file that can be used in main method of PDDP.py <br />

 HOW TO USE
 --------------------